cfrome77/cfrome77.github.io/README.md

 # Chrisfrome.com

-This repository contains the hugo gode used to generate chrisfrome.com hostedon github pages
+This repository contains the html and css for my website [chrisfrome.com](https://chrisfrome.com) hosted on github pages

 ## Getting Started